sergeinua/avaea/db-migration/readme.md

 at start migration script

 how to
+0. init DB

+    !!!
+WARNING !!!
+    these scripts will drop all exists tables and recreate them

+    a. go to <repo root>/db-migration
+    b. node_modules/db-migrate/bin/db-migrate up -m db-init -e <dev|prod|...>
+    where <dev|prod|...> should be described in database.json

+    !!!
+BE CAUTION !!!

 1. add new migration (basic usage)
     a. go to <repo root>/db-migration
     b. add new migration by